Review | America’s libraries are essential now — and this beautifully renovated one in Washington gives us hope

 The transformation is miraculous.
 Some early design proposals led to the nagging worry that the finished building might feel a bit like a Mies shell wrapped around a collection of trendy, soon-to-be-dated design follies.
 Architect Francine Houben, creative director of Mecanoo, which has developed a specialty in renovating and building libraries, clearly delineates her additions from Mies’s original: If it has curves, it’s Houben; if it’s a grid, it’s Mies.
 Yet many of most important changes feel as if they’ve been there all along.
 That includes stairwells lighted from above, stronger visual connections along the east-west axis of the structure, and the removal of an underground parking ramp to create space for a cafe.

-“When I entered the building, it was dirty, dark, unpleasant, the ventilation was horrible, a kind of negative space,” Houben says by video call from Delft, Netherlands.
+“When I entered the building, it was dirty, dark, unpleasant, the ventilation was horrible, a kind of negative space,” Houben says by video call from the Netherlands.

 But, she says, “I am an optimistic person, I could see it had really strong bones.
 The amazing thing about this Mies van der Rohe building is [that] it is not a lot of construction.
 The whole middle part could be an open space, and that is what I hope you experience.
 It is a very open, flat floor building, and that spaciousness of the building has a lot of potential.”